Harueh/EasyMasterLandingPage/README.md

 ## Overview

-This project is a responsive landing page that showcases modern banking features and services.
+This project is an attempt to replicate a responsive landing page that showcases modern banking features and services.
 It includes interactive elements, mobile navigation, and a clean, modern design.

-### Features

-- Fully responsive design for mobile and desktop views
-- Interactive navigation menu with mobile hamburger toggle
-- Hover states for interactive elements
-- Modern CSS features including:
-  - Flexbox and Grid layouts
-  - CSS transitions and animations
-  - SVG icon color manipulation
-  - Mobile-first workflow

 ### Built With

-- Semantic HTML5 markup
+- HTML5
 - SCSS/Sass
-- Flexbox
-- CSS Grid
-- Mobile-first workflow
-- JavaScript for interactive features
+- JavaScript

 ## Getting Started